jklemens90/Jenkins-CI-Project/README.md

 I wrote pipeline as a code (PAAC) in DSL for the Jenkins pipeline.
 In this code I included the necessary tools, various stages, steps, and post build actions for the pipeline to run correctly.

 During the process, I troubleshot Jenkins builds by referencing the console output/logs.
-This allowed me to gain perspective on how to fix any issues with shell scripts, IP address configuration, and incorrect version of dependencies.
+This allowed me to gain perspective on how to fix any issues with shell scripts, IP address configuration, and incorrect versions of dependencies.